Human Rights Statement

 Our performance is communicated and reported transparently in our annual sustainability report.
 Training and awareness raising on prioritised human rights, as outlined above, is continuously developed and integrated into our training plan and should be implemented in relevant training programs for employees as well as for our suppliers.
 When implementing this policy, relevant training on human rights related issues and due diligence will be provided for the relevant functions.

 Our commitment to operating with respect for human rights is reflected in company policies and procedures.
 In order to integrate human rights considerations into the management of our business, human rights due diligence is part of our risk assessment for new production and sales markets.
-For existing production and sales markets, H&M will regularly evaluate human rights related risks and conduct human rights impact assessments on high-risk markets.
+For existing production and sales markets, H&M Group will regularly evaluate human rights related risks and conduct human rights impact assessments on high-risk markets.
 Risk and impact assessments are used for identifying actual and potential human rights impacts from our business activities, which are then managed by the relevant business functions.
-In addition, H&M works broadly to promote respect for human rights through public policy, stakeholder dialogues, advocacy, collaborations, and participation in various forums.
+In addition, H&M Group works broadly to promote respect for human rights through public policy, stakeholder dialogues, advocacy, collaborations, and participation in various forums.

 Human rights and key stakeholders